techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

   - highpri
   - Tier1
   - m365initiative-voice
-description: Learn how to manage Microsoft 365 Copilot in Teams meetings and events admin policies in the Teams admin center.
-Learn how to manage transcripts and transcription for Copilot Microsoft Teams meetings and events.
+description: Learn how to manage Intelligent recap for Teams calls and meetings.
+Understand the licenses your users need to use intelligent recap for VoIP and PSTN calls.
 ---

 # Intelligent recap for Teams calls and meetings

 **APPLIES TO:** ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Meetings ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Calls

-Intelligent recap for Microsoft Teams calls and meetings uses AI technology to improve your users’ productivity and efficiency.
+Intelligent recap for Microsoft Teams uses AI technology to improve your users’ productivity and efficiency.
 This article is designed to guide you, as an admin, in understanding intelligent recap’s prerequisites and capabilities.

 To learn more about how your users use intelligent recap in their meetings, see [Meeting recap in Microsoft Teams](https://support.microsoft.com/office/meeting-recap-in-microsoft-teams-c2e3a0fe-504f-4b2c-bf85-504938f110ef#bkmk_intelligent_meeting_recap).